 - normocytic (normal sized).

-Dimorphic anemia is a type of anemia in which dual population of macrocytic and microcytic cells is seen.
-It can be due to combined deficiency of iron, vitamin B12 and folic acid or is seen in sideroblastic anemia.
+- Dimorphic anemia is a type of anemia in which a dual population of macrocytic and microcytic cells is seen.
+It can be due to a combined deficiency of iron, vitamin B12, and folic acid or is seen in sideroblastic anemia.

-Variation in size of RBCs is known as anisocytosis.
+Variation in the size of RBCs is known as anisocytosis.

 Color and Pallor

 Normal RBCs are disc-shaped and have an area of central pallor that occupies approximately one-third of the cell’s diameter.
 These normal erythrocytes are known as normochromic RBCs.
 RBCs that have an area of pallor that is larger than the normal are called hypochromic.
 This is seen in iron deficiency anemia, anemia of chronic diseases, hemoglobinopathies, sideroblastic anemia, etc.